mkh-b/portfolio/README.md

 **Key Results and Insights:**
 * 'Fashion Accessories' and 'Home & Lifestyle' are the Best Selling and also the Most Profitable Categories, while the Highest Rated ones are 'Food & Beverages', 'Health & Beauty' and 'Sports & Travel'.
 * The most commonly used Payment Methods based on transactions are E-Wallets and Credit Cards.
-* Top 5 Cities with the Highest Sales based on Total Quantity are: Abilene, Baytown, Angleton, Bedford, Alamo.
+* Top 5 Cities with the Highest Sales based on Total Quantity are: Weslaco, Waxahachie, Rockwall, Plano, Port Arthur.
-* Top 5 Cities with the Highest Sales based on Total Revenue are: Baytown, Abilene, Arlington, Angleton, Bedford.
+* Top 5 Cities with the Highest Sales based on Total Revenue are: Weslaco, Waxahachie, Plano, San Antonio, Port Arthur.
+* Top 5 Cities with the Lowest Sales based on Total Quantity are: Burleson, Lewisville, Pearland, Amarillo, Lake Jackson.
+* Top 5 Cities with the Lowest Sales based on Total Revenue are: Longview, Pearland, Irving, Lewisville, Lake Jackson.
+*

 [View dynamic and interactive dashboard](https://lookerstudio.google.com/embed/reporting/1ea52b0c-e4a1-4828-b592-606fee4873f2/page/w2JbF)